-On Zyrees' autopsy, the medical examiner wrote that Zyrees died of "dilutional hyponatremia."
-Chavis, who has a doctorate in public health, had to spell it for him.
+On Zyrees' autopsy, the chief coroner wrote that Zyrees died of "dilutional hyponatremia."
+Chavis, who has a doctorate in public health, had to explain it to him.

 Among scientists who have been studying the condition for decades, it's known as EAHE.
 And Zyrees wasn't the only highschool football player to die from it.